 Ichneumonoidea - this is a large group of parasitic wasps (up to 100,000 species worldwide) and includes Branchoids and Ichneumons, they range in size from 6mm to over 100mm, distinguishable by their long thread-like antennae and ovipositor as long as the body.
 Most can't sting, but parasitise and feed on other arthropods, and inject their prey species with polydnaviruses along with their egg.
 The virus suppresses the hosts immune system allowing the egg to hatch and develop inside the host, free of any host defenses.
 Many of the species are considered important for their role in biological control of agricultural and forestry pest species.

-A ferocious looking insect but completely harmless, the 'sting' isn't a sting at all but an ovipositor for egg laying.
+A ferocious looking insect but completely harmless, the 'sting' isn't a sting at all but an ovipostor for egg laying.

 There are a few imposters in the wasp world, most notably the Wood Wasp, or Giant Horntail as its sometimes known.
-This large 40mm long and fearsome looking insect Urocerus gigas, resembles a hornet in its colouring and has a long ovipositor that looks like a stinger, but is in fact a sawfly that is completely harmless.
-The 'stinger' is used for laying eggs in soft wood where they hatch and spend up 5 years as developing grubs before emerging.
+This large 40mm long and fearsome looking insect Urocerus gigas, resembles a hornet in its colouring and has a long ovipositor that looks like a stinger, but this insect is in fact a sawfly that is completely harmless.
+The 'stinger' is actually an oviposter used for laying eggs in soft wood where they hatch and spend up 5 years as developing grubs before emerging.

-Hornet Robber Fly - this largest member of the robber flies Asilus crabroniformis as its name suggests is not only a convincing look alike of a hornet but is also a ferocious hunter capable of overcoming large prey such as bees, wasps,and beetles by pouncing on them and injecting them with poison.
+Hornet Robber Fly - There are 28 species of robber fly known at present and at 25mm long this largest member of the robber flies Asilus crabroniformis as its name suggests is not only a convincing look-a-like of a hornet but is also a ferocious hunter capable of overcoming large prey such as bees, wasps, grasshoppers and beetles by waiting on a perch before pouncing on them as they pass then injecting them with poison.
+It breeds in animal dung where the hatching larvae feed on beetle grubs.
+The species is in decline due to chemicals which harmful to the flies being used for animal treatment then passing into the dung.